jjfraney/bells/javafx/README.md

 Controls for
 - ringing bells
-- accessing bells schedule
+- accessing bells timetable
-- get status of bell tower
+- get status of the bell pattern player

-# Scenes and Scene Model

-A javafx Scene describes controls of a 'view'.
-A SceneModel would contain the data of the 'view' as javafx Properties A SceneModel would also contain methods to call the backend belltower service.
+To use the same code base for web and embedded display, javafx is the UI programming technology.

+For low memory footprint and dependency injection, Quarkus is the overall development platform.

-## Status Scene
+## Belltower Scene
 The application would open with a read only status scene.
 This contains:
-- a read out of the upcoming bell schedule
-- a command control to refresh the schedule *
+- general events describing overall status change over time
+- display describing overall instantaneous status
+  - status of time service
-- realtime status of the belltower
+  - status of remote service that provides timetable
-- a list of bell patterns available with a control
-- to select and ring any pattern *
-- a link to another scene to control the Calendar.

-The Status Scene includes a link to the calendar and control scenes.

-* If user is not authenticated, then this scene will pop up the login scene for authentication.

-## Calendar Scene
+## Timetable Scene

-The Calendar Scene has functions to read and modify the bell calendar.
+The Timetable Scene has functions to read the bell timetable.

-The controls are focused on scheduling bells for a given date-time.
-Repeatable and one-time-only ringing are supported.

-If use is not authenticated, then this scene will pop up the login scene for authentication.
+The timetable gives the time and bell pattern to play.

-## Belltower Scene
+## Belfry Scene

-For more details of control of the bell tower.
-Also controls to ring a pattern and read the different patterns available

-If use is not authenticated, then this scene will pop up the login scene for authentication.
+The Belfry scene gives details of the bell status, whether it is idle or playing a pattern, and what pattern it is playing.

 ## Login Scene

 Collects credentials and drives a backend call to authentication and authorization.

-# Getting started with Quarkus JavaFx

-This is a minimal javafx application that access Quarkus API's.

-Under the hood, this demo uses:

-- `@QuarkusMain` to enable a custom main class

-## Requirements

-To compile and run this demo you will need:

-- JDK 11+
+# Security requirements

+Unauthenticated users can:
-- Maven 3.6.3+
+- read timetable

-### Configuring JDK 11

-Make sure that `JAVA_HOME` environment variables have been set, and that a JDK 11+ `java` command is on the path.
+- read overall system status
+- read bell status

+Authenticated users can:
+- ring bell patterns on command
-## Building the application
+- restart the application

-Launch the Maven build on the checked out sources of this demo:

-> mvn package

-Then run it:

-> java -jar target/quarkus-javafx-example-1.0-runner.jar
+- reboot the operating system

+# Program Design notes

+The view-model-viewmodel pattern is maintained.

+* The view is the set of UI controls on a javafx scene which is comprised of:
+  * an fxml file,
+  * and a java class (View)
+* The viewmodel are the observers and callbacks between the view and the model.
+It decouples the UI control from the model.
+* The model is the logic which can obtain and present data to the view and perform tasks.
+This layer must remain isolated from the UI controls via the viewmodel.

+Decoupling is further supported by CDI injection.

+The CDI bean manager is registered to javafx to instantiate the View controllers at fxml load time.